Monumental history is alive in Williamsburg, where immersive learning blends with unforgettable experiences.

 7.)
 William & Mary

-The second-oldest college in America (1693), The College of William & Mary provides an immersive exploration of Thomas Jefferson’s alma mater on engaging group tours—student-led, historic campus or self-guided experiences.
+The second-oldest college in America (1693) William & Mary provides an immersive exploration of Thomas Jefferson’s alma mater on engaging group tours—student-led, historic campus or self-guided experiences.
 Visit the Sir Christopher Wren Building, completed in 1700 and the heart of the historic campus, and step inside the oldest building in the US still being used today.
 Students will learn about the influence William & Mary had on forming the American government as the first legislative body in the country.
+Explore The Muscarelle Museum of Art on campus for world-class exhibits and incredible student programming.

 Just for Fun